 The "official" aquarium of Texas, Corpus Christi's Texas State Aquarium houses hundreds of marine species and offers educational programs for more than 500,000 annual visitors of all ages.
 The Texas State Aquarium has a vast array of displays of fish that are indigenous to the Gulf of Mexico, as well as a few exotic species.
 Go on a Caribbean journey and learn about the biodiversity of Mexico's Yucatan Peninsula, check out the shark exhibit, play in the splash park, explore a coral reef and see its colorful fish, and visit Caribbean flamingoes.

-Houston's aquarium features thousands of fish swimming in 500,000 gallons of water, right in downtown Houston.
-One of the most impressive and exciting aquariums anywhere, it includes games, rides, a restaurant serving seafood (what else) with a view of the wall-to-wall aquarium and a train that travels through an underwater tunnel.
-Experience the Louisiana swamp, with its alligators, turtles, and bullfrogs; check out the sunken hull of a 17th-century shipwrecked Spanish galleon; and immerse yourself in the rainforest, among several other exhibits.
+Houston's aquarium features thousands of fish swimming in 500,000 gallons of water, right in the middle of downtown.
+One of the most impressive and exciting aquariums anywhere, it includes games, rides, and a restaurant serving seafood with a view of the wall-to-wall aquarium.
+Plus there's a train that travels through an underwater tunnel.
+Experience the Louisiana swamp with its alligators, turtles, and bullfrogs; check out the sunken hull of a 17th-century shipwrecked Spanish galleon; and immerse yourself in the rainforest, among several other exhibits.

 Visitors crossing the causeway to Galveston see pyramids rising on the western side of the island, and those pyramids are actually part of magnificent Moody Gardens.
 One pyramid houses a rainforest, while the other holds an aquarium.
 The aquarium pyramid has two viewing areas and tanks depicting four ocean environments—the Caribbean, South Atlantic, and North and South Pacific.
-It also has a Sponge Bob Square Pants themed exhibit.
+There is even a virtual reality experience for visitors to "dive" into the ocean and explore the coral reefs.
+When you've had your fill of the aquarium, round out your visit to Moody Gardens with an hour-long cruise on a paddlewheel boat.